SamuelHudec/pigeon-alert/README.md

 ## Work log
 - In examples of `hailo-rpi5-examples` I found and script for detection using wrapped yolo what includes a label "bird" lets use it for start!
 - Rob the repository for minimum code I will need to ran and example.
-- if detected label save frame
+- if detected label save frame and camera rotation

 ## Notes